-Problems, challenges and achievements of the biggest Serbian DSO company28.
-February 2013. / News Serbia Energy
+Problems, challenges and achievements of the biggest Serbian DSO company, News Serbia Energy

 Among all distribution companies within the system of PE EPS “Elektrodistribucija Beograd” achieved the best results in bill collection in 2012.
 EDB succeeded in collecting 100% of payments for issued monthly invoices, thereby outperforming the index by 0.74 points.
 In the interview with Branislav Vujanac, Executive of Electricity Distribution Department at EDB we discussed some important issues including the possibilities of maintaining such a high level of bill collection, as well as the activities which the company would carry out in order to reduce commercial and technical losses on the network.

 What measures will be undertaken to maintain a current trend of high level of payments for delivered electricity?

 In most distribution companies bill collection in 2012 was better than the planned, and the cumulative achievement is also very good.
 Moreover, EDB stood at leading position.
 A range of measures, such as regular meter readings and sending of “white” and “red” warnings, have contributed to good results.
 Despite of its “unpopularity”, electricity cut-off has been the most effective measure so far.
 Thirty teams are constantly engaged in this activity.
 As the number of orders is outstanding, our electricians get wholehearted help from colleagues from other departments of EDB.
 Since this was not enough, we have also hired colleagues from “Elektrokosmet” and workers of “24 septembar” from Uzice.